Make Your Organisation Stand Out with Integrated Sustainability Reporting

 So what does that mean for organisations in New Zealand?

-Requirements will likely evolve to include mandatory reporting for public sector organisations and publicly traded companies.
-Because of this, it is a good time to get ahead of the curve and start voluntarily reporting on your organisations emissions.
+Already, requirements have evolved to include mandatory reporting for public sector organisations alongside the climate emergency declaration and publicly traded companies with the TCFD.
+Because of this, it is a good time to get ahead of the curve and start voluntarily reporting on your organisation's emissions.

 By reporting on greenhouse gas (GHG) emissions, your organisation can be prepared for regulatory risks.
 As well as this, reporting can help you get a handle on your organisation’s carbon footprint and what your future obligations could look like.